 "Before doing DTR my mouth was telling my brain that things weren’t right, but I didn’t know what to do about it.
 Several months after having done DTR, I have nothing bad to say about it!
 If things keep going the way they are, I’m going to be a very happy person!
 The things that I’ve done w/ this disability… imagine what I’m going to do without it!
 I’m going to take over!"
 His case study: https://youtu.be/AWv-1-_JhKQ

 – Taner-a patient Istanbul, Turkey

 DOCTORS - Get CNO Certified.

-As a CNO trained health professional, you will be well-suited to identify, diagnose, and predictably address not only common restorative, orthodontic, and implant interventions, but many instances of confounding bite and TMD problems.
-The higher your level, the better suited you will be to consistently diagnose and treat many TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!
+As a CNO-trained health professional, you will be well-suited to identify, diagnose, and predictably address not only common restorative, orthodontic, and implant interventions, but many instances of confounding bite and TMD issues as well.
+The higher your level, the better suited you will be to consistently diagnose and treat many occlusal and TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!